funcieqDEV/vsharp-docs/print/print.md

 ```

 ## Parameters
-<expr>: The expression whose value is to be displayed.
+<expr>The expression whose value is to be displayed.
 This can be any expression that returns a value, including variables, literals, function calls( not yet for now :[ ), etc.<br>

 ## Examples
 # Displaying a variable:<br>